jaubourg/jser/README.md

 # jser

-a JSON-backed serializer support for nifty networking.
+a JSON-backed serializer for nifty networking.

 ## License